What do scamwatcher.org do?

 Then we need to find out who these people are.
 Where are they based and who operates them?
 What is their phone number and which country are they registered and regulated in?
 We head to the contact page expecting details, as this is obviously where these details should be.
 Let's have a look:

-No address, no number, just a not explaining that they are an affiliate and nothing more.
+No address, no number, just a disclaimer explaining that they are an affiliate and nothing more.

-This company is so shady they do not even explain who they are sending your details to, so let's see what their terms and conditions say.
+This company is so shady they do not even explain who they are sending your details to, we need to see what their terms and conditions say.

 We head to the FAQ page and see: